 Americans with Disabilities

 The rights of the disabled to be able to move freely in society is dependent on physical changes to homes, places of business, parking lots, means of travel and much more.
 Though the American with Disabilities Act has made a difference for the disabled, there is more to do.
 Compliance with changes that accommodate the disabled can mean greater mobility and additional business to those that make the step toward inclusivity.

-The rise of the 'baby boomers' into retirement age, combined with the pandemic have contributed to the gaps that we must address going forward.
+The rise of the 'baby boomers' into retirement age, has magnified the gaps that we must address going forward.
 Issues of the disabled are issues of the able.
-We must continue to make the world more accessible for everyone, whether its access to a rest room, the heights of beds in hotel rooms or the ability to obtain a covid test, as a few examples.
+We must continue to make the world more accessible for everyone in all regards, whether it is new construction, existing structures, availability of accessible rest rooms, or the heights of beds in hotel rooms.

 Disability rights are human rights.

 Today's economy is strong, with steady job growth, the lowest unemployment in decades, increased private/corporate spending, teamed with bi-partisan bills, that will continue to stimulate the US economy for years to come!
 The latest GDP growth of 4.9%, is beyond forecasts!

 We are the leading economy in the world, and have recovered from the pandemic better than every other nation!